 Emma in the Aspen b/c.
 Gabe Rogel photo

 I started out the competition season with a 6th place finish at the Jackson Hole stop of the Freeskiing World Tour, landing a spot on the pre-qualified athlete list.
 However, the competition side of skiing went slightly downhill for me after that.
 With the following two events, I was unable to stay on my feet and was a little burnt out from the mental stress of competing.
-After the tragic death of fellow Vermonter and friend Ryan Hawks, I wanted to refocus my skiing.
+To win against the mental battle, products like CBD Oil UK can be utilized.
+After the tragic death of fellow Vermonter and friend, Ryan Hawks, I wanted to refocus my skiing.
 Ryan had a great attitude towards life and skiing, he could put a smile on anyone’s face and it could not have been more apparent how much he loved skiing.
 With his death comes inspiration, which only further ignited the passion I have for skiing and the realization of how fortunate I am to lead the life I do.

 This year marked my first official filming experience, and boy what an experience it was.
 I was filming with Futuristic Films, who is putting together a movie sponsored by Marmot, which documents the lives of the Marmot ski athletes.
 First off, I headed to Utah for a few days of filming, and then a few weeks later continued filming in and around Aspen.
 Not really sure what to expect for my first film venture, I went into it with an open mind, and came out of it dead tired.
 Logging twelve-hour days in the backcountry, skinning and boot packing up lines till you can’t do any more laps, really wears you out.
 But it was a great time, tons of fun, and definitely rewarding.
 I can’t wait to see the final product, which should debut in the fall entitled “Our Backyards.”